dannydenenberg/Starlight/README.md

 # Starlite
-A hackable voice command assistant for a screen.
+A hackable voice command assistant for your computer.

 ## Installation
 1. Clone the repository from the terminal